 The difference in the amount of deferred tax liability on the SII balance sheet and in the financial statements arises from the difference between the amount of assets and liabilities recognized in the financial statements and on the SII balance sheet.
 On the SII balance sheet, the amount of deferred tax liability is obtained by determining, on the basis of the IFRS amount of deferred tax liability and differences in the valuation of individual items on the SII balance sheet compared to the IFRS balance sheet, any potential increase in the deferred tax liability or assets for each item and by carrying out appropriate netting.

-The biggest difference between the amount of deferred taxes in the financial statements and the SII balance sheet comes from the valuation of technical provisions.
-Due to the difference in valuation of non-life technical provisions in accordance with accounting regulations (IFRS) and SII regulations, significant deferred tax liability was recognized on the SII balance sheet.
+The biggest difference between the amount of deferred taxes in the financial statements and the SII balance sheet comes from the valuation of holdings in related undertakings, including participations, government bonds and technical provisions.

 Derivatives